 13.8.
 The Supplier shall have and maintain the right to refuse to accept the return of any used toiletry items, bathing aids, or any food preparation and / or consumption products not returned in their original unopened packaging for reasons of health & safety, except where such packaged goods are clearly faulty or damaged at the point of supply.

-13.10.
+13.11.
 All damage to rental items will be charged at commercial retail replacement cost.
-Replacement tyres on a mobility scooter will be charged at £10.00 plus vat.

-13.12 Bespoke and special order items cannot be the subject of a refund or exchange unless faulty or damaged at the time of delivery.
-Any change in a customers bespoke requirements will be subject to an additional charge.
+13.13 Bespoke and special order items cannot be the subject of a refund or exchange unless faulty or damaged at the time of delivery.
+Any change in a customer’s bespoke requirements will be subject to an additional charge.

 14. Customer's Default